 Most people are leaning toward green today, so the existence of fruit trees can add to perceived value.
 Everyone loves to gather their own food because it lends a sense of self-sufficiency.

 HIDING A BAD VIEW

 Perceived value is mostly about appearances, so if your home has a bad view, it would be beneficial to make efforts to downplay it.
 If one side of the house looks out on, say, a landfill or railroad track, planting shrubs or putting up a privacy fence will go a long way in creating an environment that is much more inviting to potential buyers.

 Perceived value involves not only what buyers can see, but also what they can hear.
 You should do everything you can to reduce neighborhood noise.
 You can’t, of course, move your home farther away from the airport, but you can put in fences and hedges to reduce the noise.
 A quiet, pleasant home will hold more perceived value for buyers.

-An added bonus is that many of the things you do to enhance perceived value for your Long Island house will also increase the appraised value.
+An added bonus is that many of the things you do to enhance perceived value for your Babylon and Surrounding Areas house will also increase the appraised value.
 However, keep in mind that perceived value can differ from local market to local market – different buyers value different things.
 That’s where your local real estate agent can be an invaluable asset.

 Perceived value can be tricky, so let me use my experience and local expertise in giving you the assistance you need.
 Find out how by contacting me today!
 (631) 357-4819